 The demand for wood to build more houses leads to a depletion of local forests and, eventually, a shortage of lumber.

 A popular video game system sells out on its first day of release, leaving some consumers waiting for the next available shipment.

 Absolute scarcity refers to a situation in which there is simply not enough of a resource to go around.
 Unlike relative scarcity, absolute scarcity cannot be resolved by increasing supply or improving distribution.
 Demand has little to no impact on absolute scarcity; the resource is gone, or nearly gone, and cannot be increased.

 - After poor weather, corn crops did not grow resulting in a scarcity of food for people and animals and ethanol for fuel.

-- Over-fishing can result in a scarcity of a type of fish.
+- Fewer local farmers raising cattle can result in a scarcity of milk and cheese.

-- Fewer farmers raising cattle can result in a scarcity of milk and cheese.
+- Overfishing can result in a scarcity of a type of fish.

 - Coal is used to create energy; the limited amount of this resource that can be mined is an example of scarcity.

-- An undereducated population in a country that needs high level skilled workers can result in a scarcity of labor.
+- An undereducated population in a country that needs high-level skilled workers can result in a scarcity of labor.